 5. Solar lights’ lifespan is how long?

-How long are solar lights supposed to last then?
+How long are solar lights supposed to last?
 In general, it takes roughly 3–4 years for the batteries in outdoor solar lights to need to be replaced.
 LEDs can last for ten years or longer on their own.

 6. Can I put solar lanterns outside in the winter?

-Solar lights may be left outside throughout winter.
+Solar lights may be left outside throughout the winter.
 Since the majority of well-made solar lights are shielded from rain and freezing temperatures, you may leave them out all winter.
 Nevertheless, if you reside in an area where it frequently rains in the winter, you should only use solar lights with an IP65 rating.

-7. Is it possible to use solar lights in trees?
+7. Is it possible to use solar lights on trees?

 Shade In the sun or the shade, solar lights function.
 In addition to other uses, they can be utilized as solar lights for gardens, patios, pathways, and more.
 These solar-powered outdoor lights can be positioned in gloomy areas or beneath trees.
 Shade Different degrees of shadow, or light coverage, are appropriate for solar lighting.

 8. How do outdoor solar lights get their energy?